Shijitha-S/bookstore_midterm/README.md

 ## 1. Below are the duties being assigned to the individual members.

-## 2. The tables required for Bookstore along with the details of the the data being captured for each table, and what type each of the attribute are:
+## 2. The tables required for Bookstore along with the details of the the data being captured for each table, and what type each of the attribute are as given below:
 Below are the Tables and their attributes with Data Types required:

 **Table**: **Authors**